cladams0203/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    1.)
+Sessions are used to store information about the client on the server.
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+2.) bycrypt encripts passwords and stores the encrypted password in the database.
 - [ ] What does bcrypt do to slow down attackers?
+3.)uses a salt to hash the password a preset number of times.  so it encrypts over and over.
 - [ ] What are the three parts of the JSON Web Token?
+4.) the header, the payload, and the signature.

 ## Minimum Viable Product